-The Pitt Success Pell Match Program is working in truly impressive and transformative ways to help ensure that an excellent Pitt education is accessible for admitted students and their families.
-We continue to be laser-focused on taking active steps to address financial obstacles so that our students can realize their professional and personal aspirations-and we now have the data to show that this program not only lowers barriers to access and improves retention, but also lessens the debt burden our students will face when they graduate." -ANN E. CUDD, PROVOST AND SENIOR VICE CHANCELLOR he University aims to foster a supportive and inclusive educational environment that is focused on holistic and individualized approaches to learning both inside and outside the classroom that empowers our students to lead lives of impact.
+The University aims to foster a supportive and inclusive educational environment that is focused on holistic and individualized approaches to learning both inside and outside the classroom that empowers our students to lead lives of impact.
 This aim is rooted in our University's Mission and Goals (Standard I); and must be undertaken with integrity and structured with adherence to strict ethical principles (Standard II).
-In examining and describing the University's pursuit of this priority we will expound on the Design and Delivery of the Student Learning Experience (Standard III); on the myriad of systems in place in Support of the Student Experience (Standard IV); and on the method by which we track and guide our progress through both formative and summative Educational Effectiveness Assessment (Standard V) and integrate these findings into University planning (Standard VI).
+In examining and describing the University's pursuit of this priority we will expound on the Design and Delivery of the Student Learning Experience (Standard III); on the myriad of systems in place in Support of the Student Experience (Standard IV); and on the method by which we track and guide our progress through both formative and summative Educational Effectiveness Assessment (Standard V).
 In collaboration with University stakeholders including faculty, students, administrators and staff from all campuses, we define Inclusive Excellence in Education at Pitt as an active, ongoing endeavor to curate programs and infrastructure to ensure that members of the Pitt community are prepared to lead lives of positive impact.
 The goal is the mutual benefit and achievement of all who engage in the teaching and learning process (e.g., students, faculty, staff, alumni, community) inside and outside of the classroom to ensure our students' growth and belonging.
 Pitt strives to develop an inclusive ecosystem of learning that seeks to build awareness, challenge ways of thinking, address inequities, and create innovative tools, techniques, and assessments that respect and empower the people and communities' diverse and unique experiences with whom we interact and impact.
 Within this inclusive learning ecosystem, we focus on four key pillars: design, delivery, support, and assessment.

-The working group began with a critical framing question as part of its work: How do we define what we mean by "inclusive excellence"?
+The working group began with a critical framing Question as part of its work: How do we define what we mean by "inclusive excellence"?
 How does our current context come to a consensus on how we recognize, measure, and enhance inclusive excellence across the educational portfolio of the University of Pittsburgh?
-To develop our internal definition - outlined above - the group used an action research approach that involved our community of faculty, administrators, and students from all campuses.
+In order to develop our internal definition - outlined above - the group used an action research approach that involved our community of faculty, administrators, and students from all campuses.
 A survey asked relevant stakeholders to think through an example of inclusive excellence in education and what it means to them.
 The following guiding prompts were provided:

-- Think about and describe an example of "inclusive excellence in education" at the University of Pittsburgh. - Now, dissect this example.
+- Think about an example of "inclusive excellence in education" here at Pitt.
+Please describe this example. - Now, dissect this example.
 What are the aspects, components, attributes, etc. that make this example inclusive and/or excellent?
-Please try to provide concrete nouns and action-orientated verbs to explain your example. - How does your example provide insight as to who we are at Pitt as a University and community or insight into who we should aspire to be?
+Please try to provide concrete nouns and action-orientated verbs to explain your example. - How does your example provide insight as to who we are at Pitt as a university and community or insight into who we should aspire to be?
 Please explain.